Want to beat Anxiety and Addiction? Here’s what I know from 36 years in practice.

 - Proper exercise can be calming – not too much, not at night, and non-competitive.
 Don’t over-exert or exhaust yourself.

 - Keep blood sugar stable at all times!
-I eat protein, fats and veggies 4 times daily.
+I eat protein, fats and veggies + a little potato 4 times daily.
 If you’re hungry, your sympathetic nervous system can kick into “alarm mode”.

 - Make a list of all the alarming people and projects in your life.
 Handle them as quickly as possible so your life is “cleaner”.
 Do what it takes to get happier!